lux4rd0/homeassistant/config/scripts/weatherflow/readme.md

 [sensor.yaml](https://raw.githubusercontent.com/lux4rd0/homeassistant/main/config/scripts/weatherflow/sensor.yaml)

 This file gets added to your Home Assistant configuration.
-I split out my main configuration.yaml file into sub-files - so you'd need to have an include directive in you want to do the same.
+I split out my main `configuration.yaml` file into sub-files.
+Your configruation will need an include directive in you want to do the same.
 Something like:

     default_config:
     sensor: !include sensor.yaml